 - How to Disable “Messages on iCloud” in macOS High Sierra on Mac

 Step #1.
-Launch Settings app on your iOS device → Scroll down and tap on Messages.
+Launch Settings app on your iOS device.

-Step #2.
-Now, turn on the switch next to Messages on iCloud.
+Step #4.
+Find Messages and turn on the switch next to it.

-Now, your device will upload the Messages database to iCloud.
+Now, ensure that your iPhone is connected to Wi-Fi to allow the message history to sync with the iCloud.
 The time it will take to upload your contents depends on the number of chats and attachments you have on your device.

-Enable Messages on iCloud in macOS High Sierra on Mac
+Turn On Messages on iCloud in macOS High Sierra

 Step #1.
 Launch Messages app on your Mac → Click on Messages menu at the top left corner and select the Preferences.

 Step #2.
 Now, you need to click Accounts tab in the Messages preferences window.

 Note: You have to select your iMessage account from the list on the left-hand side and then check the box next to “Enable this account,” if it is not already.